 Anyone who has been in charge of a group of people knows that micromanagement is the surest way to lose creditability and respect.

-The trick is to treat your Self 2 with care and trust and let events take their natural course instead of trying to force them.
-Not only is it counterproductive for your Self 1 to try to lecture your Self 2, but it is not necessary.
+The trick is treating Self 2 with care and trust, letting events take their natural course instead of forcing them.
+As Gallwey notes in the Inner game of tennis, not only is it counterproductive for your thinking self to lecture intuitive self, but unnecessary.

 Dangers of Over-Control